MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/rbac-ai-studio.md

     ]
 }
 ```

+If the built-in Azure AI Developer role doesn't meet your needs, you can create a [custom role](#create-custom-roles).

 ## Default roles for projects

 Projects in AI Studio have built-in roles that are available by default.